 Now, more than ever, networking is a key part of business life.
 It can lead to finding a new job, new clients, new business opportunities and partnerships and most importantly, a way to learn and understand the world around you.

-Even in our digital world we both crave and respond deeply to this this basic form of human connectedness.
+Even in our digital world we both crave and respond deeply to this basic form of human connectedness.
 However, while we may know it is necessary, we hate the thought of these sometimes-awkward interactions.
 It is easier to eat your sandwich at your desk than to go out and meet someone new.
 Even worse, sometimes after a great connection there seems to be no immediate result.

 - Network your own way – I am an extreme extravert, so many aspects of networking are more natural and comfortable to me.
 I love to meet and talk to people.
 But still making the time and the effort needed to effectively network wasn’t easy.
 You have to find a way to network that works for you–maybe large networking events aren’t your thing but grabbing a quick cup of coffee with someone works.
 Develop your networking style and set goals for yourself that you try to meet each month.